-How to Call a Landline from Cell Phone (2026 Guide)
+How to Call a Landline in 2026: From Cell Phone, Internationally & More

 To call a landline from a cell phone, just dial the full 10-digit number — area code + local number.
 No special prefix needed.
 For international landlines, dial + country code + area code (drop the 0) + number.
 That's it.

-This guide covers how to call landlines domestically and internationally, the difference between landline and mobile calls, why landline rates are cheaper, the current state of landlines in 2026 (78% of Americans are wireless-only), and the AT&T copper network shutdown.
+This guide covers how to call landlines domestically and internationally, the difference between landline and mobile calls, why landline rates are cheaper for international calls, the current state of landlines in 2026 (hint: 78% of Americans are wireless-only), and the AT&T copper network shutdown that's changing everything.

 Quick Guide: Calling a Landline